OpenAtom-Linyaps/linyaps/docs/pages/guide/extra/app-conf.md

 Application run conf is the file how linglong runtime module load the app,

-and the conf is machine related, the user can set mount path, permisson control file to the app.
+and the conf is machine related, the user can set mount path, permission control file to the app.

 ## File Format